laine-sa/solana-governance-think-tank/exploration/who.md

 This option is similar to how voting works on Cosmos.
 Those supporting this proposal feel that it is a more inclusive approach than Proposal 1.
 Detractors question the technical feasibility of allowing such a large number of stake accounts (~500k) to vote, as well as the value the stake holders will provide through their votes.

+A potential modification of this proposal is that validators could have the power to allow or deny their delegators the ability to vote.

 ### Proposal C - Validators, Stake Accounts and Other Stakeholders

 Validators, stake account holders and other stakeholders, such as RPC operators and Dapp developers vote.
 Voting power is not distributed via stake weight.